sourcemeta/learnjsonschema.com/content/2020-12/core/ref.markdown

 ---
 keyword: "$ref"
 signature: "URI Reference"
+value: This keyword must be set to an absolute URI or a relative reference as defined by [RFC3986](https://www.rfc-editor.org/info/rfc3986), where its fragment (if any) can consist of a JSON Pointer as defined by [RFC6901](https://datatracker.ietf.org/doc/html/rfc6901)
 summary: "This keyword is used to reference a statically identified schema."
 kind: [ "applicator" ]
 instance: [ "any" ]